A Quick Comparison:

 Uses of a Fiber Laser Marker

 The applications of a fiber laser marker are slightly different than those of a CO2 laser engraver and tend to be more specialized and professional in nature.
 Fiber laser marking only affects the very surface layer of material without impacting the surrounding area.
 This is particularly important where the material might be easily damaged or needs to preserve its mechanical properties (e.g. computer chips and structural components).
 This device can create a custom image or message on silverware, knives, watches, and other metal objects making it useful for more serious hobbyists.
 Although fiber laser markers can be helpful for hobbyist-like projects, small business purposes may be more suitable.
 A small business owner who manufactures small to medium-sized batches of metal or hard plastic products will need a quick and affordable way to serialize them.
 This will require high contrast and durable serial numbers, bar codes, or QR codes.
 A Fiber Laser Marker can provide this with high energy efficiency, quick turnaround time, and low maintenance.

+I hope that you learned the many differences of a fiber laser vs co2 laser.
 Whether you are a hobbyist or a small business owner, at some point, you will likely need a cost-effective way to customize your work.
 This can include engraving creative artwork, messages, brand names, or logos onto your products.
 OMTech Laser can provide you with a wide variety of competitively priced CO2 Laser Engravers and Fiber Laser Markers depending on your needs.
 As with any new small business venture or hobby, you want to be able to do as much on your own as possible.
 However, if you should need any training or customer support, our highly skilled and motivated staff will be eager to help.

 About the Author: